LAST REVIEWED Feb 18 2022 6 MIN READ

 Is Illinois Secure Choice legally mandatory?

 Yes!
-Employers who don’t comply with the Illinois Secure Choice Savings Program Act may be subject to fines and penalties as described in the act (820 ILCS 80/85):
+Employers who don’t comply with the Illinois Secure Choice Savings Program Act may be subject to penalties as described in the act (820 ILCS 80/85):

 However, according to Sec.
 70 (820 ILCS 80/70) of the act, the Illinois Secure Choice Act assigns no fiduciary risk to employers, doesn’t consider employers to be plan managers, doesn’t force employers to match any funds or guarantee any investment performance, and doesn’t make employers subject to the same administrative requirements as with employer-sponsored retirement plans.